ramosfabiano/FSND-Capstone/README.md

 ## Technology Stack

-The application is developed in Python, using the  [Flask](http://flask.pocoo.org/) framework.
+The application is developed in Python 3.10.12, using the  [Flask](http://flask.pocoo.org/) framework.

 The database system used is [PostgreSQL](https://www.postgresql.org/), along with [SQLAlchemy](https://www.sqlalchemy.org/) Object Relational Mapper (ORM).